-But many people, including hundreds of black women and men with natural hair, commented on the ad or took to Twitter to share their frustrations, some comparing the gaffe to Pepsi’s flop.
+Many black women and men with natural hair commented on the ad or took to Twitter to share their frustrations, some comparing the gaffe to Pepsi's flop.

 "I just want to let you all know that you have essentially lost the segment of the market that put you on top.
 Not another dime will I give to this company.
 Black women are sharing this video in natural hair groups and we are not happy," one Facebook user wrote.